 Muffins are not as easy to get right as one might think.
-Too dry, too dense, to sugary – these are all problems that one can encounter when trying to bake the perfect muffin.
-This blueberry muffin recipe however, from The Best Recipe cookbook, makes them just right – light, fluffy, and full of blueberries.
+Too dry, too dense, to sugary—these are all problems that one can encounter when trying to bake the perfect muffin.
+This blueberry muffin recipe however, makes them just right—fluffy and full of blueberries—and still good the next day!

 Blueberry Muffins Recipe